DanchukIvan/contoso_pbi_project/README.md

 In total, the dashboard has **7 pages, 160+ measures (including formatting and object-specific measures)**, and the model consists of **20 tables**.
 The fact table around which the calculations were based contains more than **200K** rows.

+The report is not adapted for viewing on a smartphone.

 The report is saved as a power bi project (.pbib format, see more [here](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-overview)) for the purpose of git integration, but you can download a regular .pbix file and necessary assets from the Simple pbix folder.

 The repo sources contain: